Physics Education Resources

 Illinois: How U. Ill. adopted widespread reform in its intro courses.
-This presentation I found particularly insightful, along with this paper and this summary.
+This presentation I found particularly insightful.

 Maryland: Reinventing College Physics for Biologists: Explicating an epistemological curriculum, how U. Md. changed its algebra-based physics course.
 Learning how to Learn Science final report, an earlier evaluation of the course.

 Tutorials in Introductory Physics, L. C. McDermott and P.S.
 Shaffer, 1998.
 Research-based tutorial problems, developed at U. Washington.